 Introducing Greater Phoenix

-It's hard to put a label on Phoenix.
-Just when you've dismissed it as a faux-dobe wasteland of cookie-cutter subdivisions, bland shopping malls and water-gobbling golf courses, you're pulled short by a golden sunset setting the urban peaks aglow.
+The Southwest's most populous city isn't great with first impressions, but give this desert metropolis a chance.
+Just when you've dismissed the place as a faux-dobe wasteland of cookie-cutter subdivisions, bland shopping malls and water-gobbling golf courses, you're pulled short by a golden sunset setting the urban peaks aglow.
 Or a stubborn desert bloom determined to make a go of it in the dry, scrubby heat.
 Or maybe it's the mom-and-pop breakfast joint drawing crowds and thumbing its nose at the ubiquitous chains that dominate the landscape.

 It's these little markers of hope – or defiance – that let travelers know there's more substance here than initially meets the eye.
-The catch?
-You've got to pull off the interstate and get out of the car to appreciate them.
-And with more than 300 days of sunshine a year – hence the nickname 'Valley of the Sun' – this isn't a disagreeable proposition (except in June, July and August when the mercury tops 100°F, or about 40°C).
+And with more than 300 days of sunshine a year – hence the nickname 'Valley of the Sun' – exploring is an agreeable proposition (except in June, July and August when the mercury tops 100°F, or about 40°C).

-Culturally, Phoenix offers an opera, a symphony, several theaters, and two of the state's finest museums: the Heard Museum and the Phoenix Art Museum.
+Culturally, Phoenix offers an opera, a symphony, several theaters, and three of the state's finest museums: the Heard Museum, the Phoenix Art Museum and the Museum of Musical Instruments.
 The Desert Botanical Garden is a stunning introduction to the region's flora and fauna.
-For sports fans, there are local teams in the national football, baseball and ice hockey leagues, and the area is dotted with more than 200 golf courses.
+For sports fans, there are professional baseball, football, basketball and ice hockey teams, and the area is dotted with more than 200 golf courses.

-Greater Phoenix – also referred to as the Valley – may be vast and amorphous, but the areas of visitor interest are limited to three or four communities.
+Greater Phoenix – also referred to as the Valley – may be vast, but the areas of visitor interest are limited to four communities.
 Phoenix is the largest city and combines a businesslike demeanor with a burgeoning cultural scene and top-notch sports facilities.
-Southeast of here, student-flavored Tempe (tem-pee) is a lively district hugging 2-mile-long Tempe Town Lake.
+Southeast of here, student-flavored Tempe (tem-pee) is a lively district hugging two-mile-long Tempe Town Lake.
 Further east it segues smoothly into ho-hum Mesa, which has a couple of interesting museums.
-North of Phoenix, Paradise Valley and Scottsdale are both ritzy enclaves.
+North of Phoenix, Paradise Valley and Scottsdale are ritzy enclaves.
 While the former is mostly residential, Scottsdale is known for its cutesy old town, galleries and lavish resorts.